 What can I do to improve my prospects?

-To get your dream SEN Job you must be able to pass the necessary skills tests and possess the appropriate qualifications, as well as pass a DBS check (Disclosure and Barring Service).
+To get your dream SEN teaching role you must be able to pass the necessary skills tests and possess the appropriate qualifications, as well as pass a DBS check (Disclosure and Barring Service).
 You must have relevant experience working within a school environment, having experience in a special needs school or helping children who have special needs can give you an edge over other candidates.

-Here at Tradewind Recruitment we regularly run teaching workshops that can help you land your dream SEN Job in London.
+Here at Tradewind Recruitment we regularly run teaching workshops that can help you land your dream SEN teaching job in London.
 Get in touch with our outstanding team here at Tradewind Recruitment for more information!
 We have our friendly team members in our local offices in Sheffield, Preston, Nottingham, Manchester, London, Hull, Bristol,

 Birmingham and more, who are here to help your career progress.